 We suggest using an Event Label of “Bandwidth” for this solution.

-Google Analytics is known to update their code periodically, so please refer to GA documentation for proper syntax:
+Google Analytics updates their code periodically, so please refer to GA documentation for proper syntax:

 Event Tracking Instructions (analytics.js):

-- Pages that aren’t tracked with Google Analytics code
+- Dev & admin pages that aren’t tagged with Google Analytics code

 - Direct-linked files